Dreamerol/PORTFOLIO/README.md

 <div align="center" style="max-width:800px; margin:auto; text-align:center;">

 <h2>
-Interested in how systems emerge from simplicity — where structure, logic, and constraints turn abstract problems into working systems..
+Interested in how systems emerge from simplicity — where structure, logic, and constraints turn abstract problems into working systems.

 <hr>